 New Arrival Rules For International Passengers

-To combat the spread of the new Omicron COVID-19 variant, India has issued some new rules for international passengers.
 All international passengers travelling to India must submit their health declaration on the Air Suvidha portal before travelling.
 They will also have to submit documents like PCR negative test report, copy of passports and vaccination certificates.
-Travellers from ‘at-risk’ countries need to undergo a test on arrival too which can be pre-booked by clicking on the testing facility link.
+Besides, passengers should no longer undergo 7-day mandatory home quarantine.
+Also Read: These Indian States & Union Territories Have Reported Omicron Cases So Far